Catalog Description

 1. Describe studio lighting techniques and concepts.

-2. Explain measurable goals statement for portfolio development
+2. Explain measurable goals statements for portfolio development

 and focused study.